Canton Viaduct: Materials

 The Canton Viaduct contained 14,483 cubic feet (15,800 perches) of granite, which weighs approximately 66000000 lb prior to its concrete redecking in 1993.
-Each stone has a Mason's mark to identify who cut the stone.
+Each stone has a mason's mark to identify who cut the stone.
 Each course is 22" - 24" high and laid in a pattern closely resembling a Flemish bond.
-Exterior stone for the walls, wing wall abutments, portals, deck arches, coping, parapets and the foundation stone are riebeckite granite mined from Moyles quarry (a.k.a.
+Exterior stone for the walls, wing wall abutments, portals, deck arches, coping, parapets and foundation stone are riebeckite granite mined from Moyles quarry (a.k.a.
 Canton Viaduct Quarry) located on the westerly slope of Rattlesnake Hill in Sharon, Massachusetts; now part of Borderland State Park.